CovenantSQL/cql-python-driver/README.rst

 Documentation is available online: http://developers.covenantsql.io/

-Key file and database_id can get from: http://developers.covenantsql.io/docs/quickstart
+Key file and dsn can get from: http://developers.covenantsql.io/docs/quickstart

 For support, please fire a issue at `Github
 <https://github.com/CovenantSQL/CovenantSQL/issues/new>`_.